Iron Shield Society

-The Iron Shield Society (formerly the Iron Cross Society) is an exclusive undergraduate honors society at the University of Wisconsin–Madison.
+The Iron Shield Society, formerly the Iron Cross Society, is an exclusive undergraduate honors society at the University of Wisconsin–Madison.

-The student organization was historically a secret society but the existence of the organization is now public and its members are publicly identified on their web site.
+The student organization was historically a secret society but the existence of the organization is now public and its members are publicly identified on their website.
 Society inductees who have graduated are also honored by having their names listed at the Memorial Union.

 History

 The Iron Shield Society was founded in 1902.
 The most visible accomplishment of Iron Shield is the founding of the Memorial Union.
 In 1907, the UW–Madison president asked Iron Shield members to help convert the failing Madison YMCA into a more meaningful student institution.

 Initially only open to men in their senior year of college, The Iron Shield later allowed both juniors and women to join.

 In 2011, the Iron Shield published an endorsement of the Wisconsin Idea in the Badger Herald.
-The open letter exhorted students to not just plug themselves into existing community organizations, but to also think critically about which of their community's needs are not currently being met and how the skills learned in college could help students address those needs.
+The open letter exhorted students to not just plug themselves into existing community organizations but to also think critically about which of their community's needs are not currently being met and how the skills learned in college could help students address those needs.